leg100/leg100.github.io/content/en/posts/building-bubbletea-programs/index.md

 * If I've messed up and PUG panics upon startup then it'll go into a death spin, restarting umpteen times a second until the error is fixed.
 A backoff mechanism would help here.
 * Starting and stopping these scripts is a bit of a pain.
 To stop them, I first need to stop the rebuild script, then use `kill` to terminate the other script.

 There are several tools out there like [air](https://github.com/air-verse/air) that do "live reload for the CLI".
-But [I found they didn't work](https://github.com/charmbracelet/bubbletea/issues/150) with programs that are expecting standard input to be a TTY, which includes TUI's, but users in that same issue [reported success with watchexec](https://github.com/charmbracelet/bubbletea/issues/150#issuecomment-988857894).
+But [I found they didn't work](https://github.com/charmbracelet/bubbletea/issues/150) with programs that are expecting standard input to be a TTY, which includes TUIs, but users in that same issue [reported success with watchexec](https://github.com/charmbracelet/bubbletea/issues/150#issuecomment-988857894).

 ## 4. Use receiver methods on your model judiciously